Plum (Dwarf) Growing Guide

 Harvest when the fruit feels soft when gently squeezed.
 As fruit ripens, some fruits will fall from the tree, and others can easily be shaken onto cloths spread on the ground.

-Plums can be affected by silverleaf disease – prune in dry weather in summer to help avoid infection.
+Plums can be affected by silverleaf disease in temperate climates – prune in dry weather in summer to help avoid infection.
+Plum curculios feed on buds, flowers and unripe fruits.
+Control by allowing hens to feed around trees, or shake branches to dislodge the insects onto a sheet then plunge into very hot water.
+Remove any fallen fruits as soon as possible.
 In humid climates, plums often develop problems with fungal diseases such as brown rot.
 Preventive sprays with organic fungicides are often needed to grow good quality plums.

 Planting and Harvesting Calendar